coquelicot/PyDSL/README.md

 import functools

 lexer = DSL.makeLexer(r"""
+    /* It's okay to put comment here */
     %keys ::= '+' '*' '(' ')'
-    number ::= "[0-9]+(\\.[0-9]+)?"
+    /* Be careful!! backslash will be escaped!! */ number ::= "[0-9]+(\\.[0-9]+)?"
 """)
 parser = DSL.makeParser(r"""
+    /* You may use brace, *, +, ? just like regex. */
     exprAdd ::= exprMul ('+' exprMul)*
     exprMul ::= term ('*' term)*
     term ::= '(' exprAdd ')' | number
+    /* Remove them from AST */
     %ignore ::= '(' ')' '+' '*'
+    /* Expand the node if it has only one child */
     %expandSingle ::= exprAdd exprMul
+    /* Always expand the node */
     %expand ::= term
 """)